Police: No charges in GRTC Pulse bus crash that killed 32-year-old woman

-The woman was identified as Alice E. Woodson, 32.
-Police said she lived on Monument Avenue not far from where the crash the occurred.
+Police said Woodson lived on Monument Avenue not far from where the crash occurred.

 “I heard about what happened, and I didn’t know it was her at first," Woodson’s friend, Anna Grace Houtz, said.
 “Just the fact that it happened is horrible.”